rortizv/rortizv/README.md

 -  Work as a fullstack intern developer using .Net, .Net Core & SQL Server technologies, Entity Framework; web API's, WinForms, inSight Database.
 -  Work with Azure cloud computing and DevOps culture.
-- 🌱 I’m currently learning Angular for the front end.
+- 🌱 I’m currently learning Angular for the front end and Microsoft Azure for cloud computing architecture.
 - 💬 Ask me about how to make pasta carbonara or margaretha.